blablacar/go-synapse/README.md

 <a name="discovery"/>
 #### Service Discovery ####

-We've included a number of `watchers` which provide service discovery.
+We've included a number of `discoverys` which provide service discovery.
 Put these into the `discovery` section of the service hash, with these options:

 ##### Base #####

-The base watcher is useful in situations where you only want to use the servers in the `default_servers` list.
+The base discovery is useful in situations where you only want to use the servers in the `default_servers` list.
 It has only one option:

 * `method`: base

 ##### Zookeeper #####

-This watcher retrieves a list of servers from zookeeper.
+This discovery retrieves a list of servers from zookeeper.
 It takes the following mandatory arguments:

 * `method`: zookeeper
 * `path`: the zookeeper path where ephemeral nodes will be created for each available service server
 * `hosts`: the list of zookeeper servers to query

-The watcher assumes that each node under `path` represents a service server.
+The discovery assumes that each node under `path` represents a service server.

-The following arguments are optional:

-* `decode`: A hash containing configuration for how to decode the data found in zookeeper.

 ##### Marathon #####

-This watcher polls the Marathon API and retrieves a list of instances for a given application.
+This discovery polls the Marathon API and retrieves a list of instances for a given application.

 It takes the following options: